By: William C. Head, DUI Lawyer Atlanta GA

 To answer the daily question, “What is my BAC?”, you will need to know many basic factors to plug into a BAC level calculator, including:

-- Don’t simply look for BAC by weight, in light of only muscle tissue processing alcohol.
-A 115 pound MMA fighter, male or female generally has near zero body fat, and these athletes may be 5’7” tall or so.
-He or she can skew any standard BAC chart for male drinkers or BAC chart for female drinkers, in light of this abnormally “fit” body composition.
+Don’t simply look for BAC by weight, in light of only muscle tissue processing alcohol.
+A 115-pound MMA fighter, male or female generally has near zero body fat, and these athletes may be 5’7” tall.
+They can skew any standard BAC chart for male drinkers or BAC chart for female drinkers, in light of this abnormally “fit” body composition.

 So, a “standard drink” means that the above types of alcoholic beverages have roughly the same amount of pure ethanol (alcohol) in each.
 Many people may dilute a liquor drink with Coca-Cola or Sprite, and some wine drinkers may dilute wine with sparkling water or ginger ale.